OmarThinks/docker-cheat-sheet/README.md

 # Level 9 -> docker volume: #

 ## What is docker volume: ##
+Docker volume is a seperated place for the to store the data.

 ## docker-compose file language: ##
 **YAML** (YAML Ain't Markup Language).